-- A. LAND USE PERMIT: Small Wind Energy Systems and met towers are an Accessory Use permitted in the Rural District where structures of any sort are allowed.
-No Small Wind Energy System shall be erected, constructed, or installed without first receiving a Land Use Permit from the Land Use Department.
-A Land Use Permit shall be required for any physical modification to an existing Small Wind Energy system.
-Met towers that receive a Land Use Permit shall be permitted on a temporary basis not to exceed three (3) years from the date the Land Use Permit was issued.
-(Amended 2013) - B. APPLICATION: Applications submitted to the Land Use Department shall contain a Site Plan with the following information: (Amended 2013) - 1.
+A. CERTIFICATE OF ZONING ORDINANCE COMPLIANCE: Small Wind Energy Systems and met towers are an Accessory Use permitted in the Rural District where structures of any sort are allowed.
+No Small Wind Energy System shall be erected, constructed, or installed without first receiving a Certificate of Zoning Ordinance Compliance from the Land Use Department.
+A Certificate of Zoning Ordinance Compliance shall be required for any physical modification to an existing Small Wind Energy system.
+Met towers that receive a Certificate of Zoning Ordinance Compliance shall be permitted on a temporary basis not to exceed three (3) years from the date the Certificate of Zoning Ordinance Compliance was issued.
+(Amended 2013, 2025)

+- B. APPLICATION: Applications submitted to the Land Use Department shall contain a Site Plan with the following information: (Amended 2013) - 1.
 Property lines and physical dimensions of the applicant's property as well as all areas of other properties located within 300 feet of the proposed system. - 2.
 Location, dimensions, and types of existing major structures on the property as well as all areas of other properties located within 300 feet of the proposed system. - 3.
 Location of the proposed Small Wind Energy System, foundations, guy anchors and associated equipment. - 4.
-Tower foundation blueprints or drawings drawn to scale.

-- 5. Tower blueprints or drawings drawn to scale. - 6.
+Tower foundation blueprints or drawings drawn to scale. - 5.
+Tower blueprints or drawings drawn to scale. - 6.
 Setback requirements as outlined in this Ordinance. - 7.
 The right-of-way or traveled way (as appropriate) of any public highway or private road or driveway located within 300 feet of the proposed system. - 8.
 (Amended 2021)Any overhead utility lines. - 9.
 Small Wind Energy System specifications, including manufacturer, model, rotor diameter, tower height, tower type, nameplate generation capacity. - 10.
 Small Wind Energy Systems that will be connected to the power grid shall include a copy of the application for interconnection with their electric utility provider. - 11.
 Sound level analysis prepared by the wind generator manufacturer or qualified engineer. - 12.
 Electrical components in sufficient detail to allow for a determination that the manner of installation conforms to the NH State Building Code. - 13.
 Evidence of compliance or non-applicability with Federal Aviation Administration requirements. - 14.
-List of abutters to the applicant's property including addresses. - C. ABUTTER AND REGIONAL NOTIFICATION: In accordance with RSA 674:66, the Land Use Department shall notify all abutters and the local governing body by certified mail upon application for a Land Use Permit to construct a Small Wind Energy System.
-The public will be afforded 30 days to submit comments to the Land Use Department prior to the issuance of the Land Use Permit.
+List of abutters to the applicant's property including addresses. - C. ABUTTER AND REGIONAL NOTIFICATION: In accordance with RSA 674:66, the Land Use Department shall notify all abutters and the local governing body by certified mail upon application for a Certificate of Zoning Ordinance Compliance to construct a Small Wind Energy System.
+The public will be afforded 30 days to submit comments to the Land Use Department prior to the issuance of the Certificate of Zoning Ordinance Compliance.
 The Land Use Department shall review the application for regional impacts per RSA 36:55.
 If the proposal is determined to have potential regional impacts, the Land Use Department shall follow the procedures set forth in RSA 36:57 IV.
-(Amended 2013) - D. NOTICES: Notices under C above shall inform the recipients of a date, at least 30 days from the date of the notice, upon which the permit is proposed to be issued, and shall further inform recipients of where the application materials may be reviewed, and of the opportunity to submit written comments to the Land Use Department during the 30-day period.
-Any person aggrieved by the issuance of such a permit may administratively appeal to the Zoning Board of Adjustment pursuant to Section 5.2 of the Ordinance and RSA 676:5.
+(Amended 2013, 2025) - D. NOTICES: Notices under C above shall inform the recipients of a date, at least 30 days from the date of the notice, upon which the certificate is proposed to be issued, and shall further inform recipients of where the application materials may be reviewed, and of the opportunity to submit written comments to the Land Use Department during the 30-day period.
+Any person aggrieved by the issuance of such a certificate may administratively appeal to the Zoning Board of Adjustment pursuant to Section 5.2 of the Ordinance and RSA 676:5.
 (Amended 2013)